[Updated: August 2022]

 But the majority of business owners will need to pull a list of clients, sit down with that list and try to remember where the client came from.
 Sometimes you can use your memory to remember where your clients came from and other times you may be able to look in files, notes you took during your first meeting with them, in your email, in your calendar, etc.

-A question I receive all the time is “how far back do I have to go, meaning how many years?”
-I always suggest two years at least but would prefer more if possible.
+A question I receive all the time is “how far back do I have to go, meaning how many years of clients am I pulling?”
+I always suggest at a minimum, one full year (12 months) but if you work with me or take my Growth By Referrals program, I’ll request three to four years.
 This step takes the most work of the 5 steps but if you do it right, it will be beneficial to you in many ways.

-Once you have your list, you are just going to focus on those clients who were referred to you.
+Once you have your list clients and their sources, you are just going to focus on those clients who were referred to you.
 Essentially just create one list of the names of your referral sources.

 Having the list of referral sources is excellent data for your business and provides you with a starting point.
 We will know a few important key points after we complete step one.
 You will know: